Dementia symptoms and diagnosis

 • getting lost, especially in familiar places

 Vascular dementia can come on quickly, often after a stroke.
-Symptoms depend on the part of the brain affected.
+The symptoms depend on the part of the brain affected.
 They can include:

 • emotional or personality changes